SidingsMedia/Sidings-Media-Railway-Controller/docs/developers/contributing/getting-started.rst

 	harder to maintain.

 This is good because it details both the pros and cons of the alternative.
-This allows us to form a balanced assesement of what is best for the project.
+This allows us to form a balanced assessment of what is best for the project.

 What to do next